Although it might feel like sky-diving without a parachute, there are times when you have to write without keywords

 But what happens if you want to make friends and influence people? ?
 Maybe it’s time to kill your keywords.

-As a reminder, I sometimes flip through examples of great branding through head- and baselines.
+As a reminder, I sometimes flip through examples of great branding through headlines, baselines and brand slogans.

 Apple.
 Think different.